oalexander-dev/meal-ordering-evive/README.md

 python3 main.py Breakfast 1,2,3
 ```

 To run the test suite, run the following commands.
+The tests are located in `test_order_handler.py`.

 ```sh
 pytest